eBay/TasCreed/docs/spec/JobDefine.md

 TasCreed application loads all the job define files when starting up, after parsing and validating, valid job defines are registered into memory.

-## How to define a job

 Each job define file describes a job template, to define how it works.

-Example
+## Example

 ``` json
 {